CPM-Metabolomics-Lipidomics/NMRcycling/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of `NMRcycling` is to be an addition to the chapter about in NMR based metabolomics in the book XXX.
+The goal of `NMRcycling` is to be an addition to the chapter *NMR based
+Metabolomics: monitoring physiological response to physical exercise* in the book XXX.
 This package contains the data and functions to work with the data.

 ## Installation